tfahrenreich/Threejs-and-TypeScript/README.md

 # Threejs-and-TypeScript

 A visulization experiment written in TypeScript using ThreeJS.

-Custom loading module to load 3D models.
+Modified OBJLoader module to work with TS

 Loaded with SystemJS